-Hiring a tradesman: 5 simple steps
+Hiring a tradesperson: 5 simple steps

 Are you getting work done on your property?
 Take a look at our top tips to help things run smoothly.

-1. Finding a tradesman
+1. Finding a tradesperson

-The last thing you want is to let a cowboy builder into your home, so getting recommendations from family and friends is usually a good place to start.
+Getting recommendations from family and friends is usually a good place to start.